Apolo-Technologies/zerium/README.md

 network with your node, which is fully equivalent to the main network, but with play-Zerium only.

 ```
-$ gabt --testnet --fast --cache=512 abtconsole
+$ gabt --testnet --fast --cache=512 zaeconsole
 ```

-The `--fast`, `--cache` flags and `abtconsole` subcommand have the exact same meaning as above and they are equally useful on the testnet too.
+The `--fast`, `--cache` flags and `zaeconsole` subcommand have the exact same meaning as above and they are equally useful on the testnet too.
 Please see above for their explanations if you've skipped to here.